 The general definitions of each category are:

-- Direct Buses, is only for those companies who have contracts with PTV to provide services to specific regions or routes, and are listed on our public web page.
+- Regional Buses, is only for those companies that have contracts with PTV to provide services to specific regions or routes, and are listed on our public web page.

 - Hotels and Off-airport parking, is for those services only

-- Crew Transport, is only for international crew transfers to and from hotels
+- Crew Transport, is only for airline crew transfers to and from hotels.

 Frequently Asked Questions

 Do I require a permit to operate at Melbourne Airport?
 All operators using the Melbourne Airport forecourt for commercial purposes require a permit to operate.
-This is in the form of a casual pre-paid reciept (Details of the pre-paid system to be supplied soon), or a Licence Agreement which allows the operator to pick up commercial passengers for a reduced access fee.
+Permits are issued to new vehicles following registration of the vehicle in the system.

-Where do I park as a Casual User?
-Casual Users must park in the Groups and charters zone.
-All other zones are allocated to regular operators who have licence agreements.
+Where do I park as a casual user?
+Casual Users must park in the Groups and Charters zones.

 The Zone I am allocated is full.
 Where do I park now?
 Operators must park as close to their allocated zone as possible.
 Operators found parking in other zones unnecessarily risk infringement.
-We reserve the right to re-allocate zones as we see fit, to maximise the efficiency of the forecourt.
-Operators will be notified in advance of any changes to minimise disruption.
+We reserve the right to re-allocate zones as required due to operational constraints (e.g. road works, or accidents) to maximise the efficiency of the forecourt.
+Where possible, operators will be notified in advance of any changes to minimise disruption.

 Can I leave my bus unattended to gather my customers in the terminal?
-No, vehicles are not to be left unattended in the bus lane of the forecourt.
+No. Vehicles are not to be left unattended in the forecourt.
 Any vehicle found unattended will be infringed and may be towed from the site.